redhat-cip/software-factory/docs/intro.rst

 Jenkins is deployed along with SF as the CI component.
 It is configured to work with Zuul.
 Zuul will control how Jenkins perform jobs.
-The SF deployment configures a first Jenkins VM as master and one Jenkins VM as slave.
-Additional other Jenkins slaves can be easily added afterwards.
+Jenkins slaves can be added either as static slaves or as nodepool slaves.

 .. image:: imgs/jenkins.jpg